 Norm Wilkens: George: Your article on Herb Alpert brought to mind a story in my past.
 A good long time ago, I was working at an Agency called Handley and Miller.
 Former Indiana Governor Harold Handley was in charge of lining up music for the 500 Ball, and he wanted Pete Fountain from New Orleans, but Pete wasn’t available.
 Someone suggested Herb Alpert and the Tijuana Brass, and he wanted to know if any of us young guys had ever heard of that Mexican group.
 We couldn’t contain the laughter.
 The Brass played for the event.
 Norm Wilkens (A Taste Of Honey)

 Randy Michaels: Damn!
 I’ll hire her into sales, although the tat is still a stupid idea.
 As Paul Harvey said, tattoos are the permanent expression of a temporary emotion.
 She makes a good case, though.
 It will be interesting to learn what you do.
 (To Tat Or Not To Tat)

-I finally resorted to saying, “If you do everything I tell you to do, I promise that you’ll soon be driving Mercedes.”
-And with that, I had their full attention.
+As you may remember, I resorted to saying, “If you do everything I’m talking about here today, you’ll be driving a Mercedes soon,” and with that, I had their full attention.
 As I recall Dana, you got the first one.
 (Thank You)